andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

     - The bot must be accessible from the internet
     - The bot must be registered with the Bot Connector
-    - The `AppId` and `AppPassword` from the Bot Framework registration page have to be recorded in the project's `web.config`
+    - The `AppId` and `AppSecret` from the Bot Framework registration page have to be recorded in the project's `web.config`
     - The bot must be added to Microsoft Teams

     Before registering the bot, note the URL configured for the solution in Visual Studio.